suikan4github/kaiten-yaki/README.md

 - Automatic detection of BIOS/EFI firmware and create MBR/GPT, respectively.
 - Create an EFI partition, if needed.
 - Support multiple boot in a LUKS partition.
+- Support btrfs in addition to the major file systems.
 - The "/boot" is located in the same logical volume as the "/".
 - The swap logical volume is located inside the encrypted volume.
 - You need to type a passphrase only once in the boot sequence.